Our content may include links to products from our partners

 One helpful advice:

 As you think of the kind of house you want in the future, work on your credit score now.
 And monitor your credit reports too.
-If there happens to be erroneous entries, it may take time to correct them.
+If there happen to be erroneous entries, it may take time to correct them.
 You don’t want lenders to disqualify you for your dream house because of something that’s no fault of yours.
 Here’s another thing that can offset negative entries in your credit report: it has to do with…

 The down payment is the upfront amount that a homebuyer pays for the residence, in cash or other liquid assets.